pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `transform.working_dir` sets the directory that your command will be run from, this can also be accomplished with a `WORKDIR` directive in your Dockerfile.

+`transform.dockerfile` is the path to the Dockerfile used with the `--build` flag.
+This defaults to `./Dockerfile`.

 ### Parallelism Spec (optional)

 `parallelism_spec` describes how Pachyderm should parallelize your pipeline.